 This section requires the Secretary of HHS to carry out a new study examining: 1) how many families and children are served annually in relation to appropriations levels over the three years following the enactment of the reauthorization and 2) program effectiveness.
-The Secretary of HHS is required to provide the Committee on Education and Labor of the House of Representatives a report summarizing the results of the study no later than four years after the enactment of the CAPTA Reauthorization Act of 2019.
+The Secretary of HHS is required to provide the Committee on Education and Labor of the House of Representatives a report summarizing the results of the study no later than four years after the enactment of this Act.